With more than 2.25 billion cups enjoyed worldwide every day, coffee is the planet’s single most valuable traded food commodity.

 Green Coffee and Depression

-Part of the reason green coffee appears to be more effective than tea is because some of its components may counteract the negative effects of depression.
+Part of the reason green coffee appears to be more effective than tea is that some of its components may counteract the negative effects of depression.

 Along with caffeine’s natural antioxidant properties, coffee can act as an anti-inflammatory in affected parts of the brain.
 This may relieve some of the discomfort and distress caused by depression, which is related to inflammation.